This website uses cookies. Learn more

 Lansonsx Phil Collins Starmer Re Shuffle

-Philip Collins, Founder of The Draft, speechwriter to former Prime Minister Tony Blair and senior advisor to Lansons discusses the implications of yesterday's Labour reshuffle and what this signifies ahead of the next general election.
+Philip Collins, Founder of The Draft, chief speechwriter to former Prime Minister Tony Blair and senior advisor to Lansons discusses the implications of yesterday's Labour reshuffle and what this signifies ahead of the next general election.

 Phil Collins Lansons Advisor

-Phil Collins
+Philip Collins

 Senior Advisor to Lansons